 If you heat your rig with electric heaters, make sure your camping destination has ample power available to sufficiently meet your demands.

-If you will be camping toward the end of the fall months, you should be prepared for winter conditions just in case the weather is worse than you expect it to be.
+If you will be camping toward the end of the fall months, you should be prepared for winter conditions just in case you don’t encounter the best camping weather.